JoshuaBragg/AdBlock-Detector-Bypass/README.md

 ## AdBlock-Detector-Bypass

-A chrome extension that removes the obtrusive popup that prevents you from viewing webpage content when an adblocker is detected, and all in page popups in general.
+A firefox extension that removes the obtrusive popup that prevents you from viewing webpage content when an adblocker is detected, and all in page popups in general.

 When a popup appears simply click the extension icon to remove the popup and continue reading the article.